-- the expectation that the larger equity market capitalization of the combined company would help create new business flexibility and help stabilize earnings; - the potential for the transaction to broaden PMC Commercial's investor base; - the continued viability of PMC Commercial as a stand-alone entity in the highly competitive economic environment of the small business lending industry; - the expectation that the resulting book equity would improve PMC Commercial's visibility and market presence, enhancing overall growth opportunities; - the expectation that the merger would ultimately be accretive to PMC Commercial cash available for distribution; - by merging with PMC Capital, PMC Commercial will become internally managed, thereby eliminating any potential conflicts of interest between PMC Commercial and its external manager; - possible cost synergies to be created by merging with PMC Capital, including eliminating management fees currently paid by PMC Commercial to PMC Capital; - that the combined company would have a larger equity market capitalization, which could generate greater research coverage and institutional investor interest as well as potentially increase the trading volume of PMC Commercial's common shares; - the expectation that the merger would generally be a tax-free transaction for U.S. Federal income tax purposes; - the terms and conditions of the merger agreement, including the right of PMC Commercial to terminate the merger agreement prior to its approval by PMC Commercial shareholders in the exercise of its fiduciary duty in connection with a superior proposal, subject to a termination fee; - the proposed composition of the board of trust managers and executive officers of PMC Commercial following the merger, which would facilitate the integration of PMC Commercial and PMC Capital following the completion of the merger; - the analysis and presentation of U.S. Bancorp Piper Jaffray and the opinion of U.S. Bancorp Piper Jaffray, that as of March 27, 2003, and based upon and subject to the assumptions, factors and limitations set forth in the opinion, the exchange ratio of 0.37 of a common share of PMC Commercial to be exchanged for each share of PMC Capital common stock is fair, from a financial point of view, to PMC Commercial (the written opinion of U.S. Bancorp Piper Jaffray is attached as Annex C to this joint proxy statement/prospectus); - the expectation that unification of the businesses of PMC Commercial and PMC Capital would remove some of the confusion in the marketplace resulting from two separate public companies having similar names and management; and the likelihood that the transactions contemplated by the merger agreement would be successfully completed.
+- the expectation that the larger equity market capitalization of the combined company would help create new business flexibility and help stabilize earnings; - the potential for the transaction to broaden PMC Commercial's investor base; - the continued viability of PMC Commercial as a stand-alone entity in the highly competitive economic environment of the small business lending industry; - the expectation that the resulting book equity would improve PMC Commercial's visibility and market presence, enhancing overall growth opportunities; - the expectation that the merger would provide stability to cash flow available for dividends and ultimately increase PMC Commercial's cash available for distribution; - by merging with PMC Capital, PMC Commercial will become internally managed, thereby eliminating any potential conflicts of interest between PMC Commercial and its external manager.
+For a discussion of the potential conflicts of interest, see "PMC Commercial Management's Discussion and Analysis of Financial Condition and Results of Operations Related Party Transactions;" - possible cost synergies to be created by merging with PMC Capital, including eliminating management fees currently paid by PMC Commercial to PMC Capital.
+PMC Commercial's decision to proceed with the merger was not based on any quantified cost savings, and there can be no assurance that PMC Commercial will achieve any cost savings; - that the combined company would have a larger equity market capitalization, which could generate greater research coverage and institutional investor interest as well as potentially increase the trading volume of PMC Commercial's common shares; - the expectation that the merger would generally be a tax-free transaction for U.S. Federal income tax purposes;

+- the terms and conditions of the merger agreement, including the right of PMC Commercial to terminate the merger agreement prior to its approval by PMC Commercial shareholders in the exercise of its fiduciary duty in connection with a superior proposal, subject to a termination fee; - the proposed composition of the board of trust managers and executive officers of PMC Commercial following the merger, which would facilitate the integration of PMC Commercial and PMC Capital following the completion of the merger; - the analysis and presentation of U.S. Bancorp Piper Jaffray and the opinion of U.S. Bancorp Piper Jaffray, that as of March 27, 2003, and based upon and subject to the assumptions, factors and limitations set forth in the opinion, the exchange ratio of 0.37 of a common share of PMC Commercial to be exchanged for each share of PMC Capital common stock is fair, from a financial point of view, to PMC Commercial (the updated written opinion of U.S. Bancorp Piper Jaffray dated November 10, 2003 is attached as <a href="https://example.com/nnovember-n - the expectation that unification of the businesses of PMC Commercial and PMC Capital would remove some of the confusion in the marketplace resulting from two separate public companies having similar names and management; and - the likelihood that the transactions contemplated by the merger agreement would be successfully completed.